 Anderson embarked on his career in the hospitality industry in 2006 at Chef Thomas Keller’s three Michelin-starred restaurant, The French Laundry, in Yountville, California.
 Anderson then moved to Minneapolis for a sous chef position at Auriga under Doug Flicker, the chef he now considers his mentor.
-After three years working with Flicker, Anderson departed for a position at Hotel Ivy’s Porter & Frye, where he served as part of the restaurant’s opening team ultimately assuming the role of chef de cuisine.
+After three years working with Flicker, Anderson departed for a position at Hotel Ivy’s Porter & Frye, where he served as part of the restaurant’s opening team and ultimately assuming the role of chef de cuisine.

 In 2009, Anderson brought his creativity to Tim McKee’s Sea Change Restaurant & Bar, where he worked as chef de cuisine building menus focused on sustainable seafood and seasonal ingredients.
-Anderson’s cooking at Sea Change garnered nationwide attention and marked a pinnacle in his career, being named a James Beard Foundation Award nominee and a Food & Wine Magazine“People’s Best New Chef Midwest” finalist.
+Anderson’s cooking at Sea Change garnered nationwide attention and marked a pinnacle in his career, being named a James Beard Foundation Award nominee and a Food & Wine magazine “People’s Best New Chef Midwest” finalist.

 Jamie Malone has always had a life that revolved around food.
-She grew up cooking and baking breads with her Dad in St. Paul, Minnesota.
-Before receiving her culinary degree from Le Cordon Bleu, Chef Malone traveled and studied extensively in Hong Kong, Singapore, Vietnam and Europe, immersing herself in each region's cuisine.
+She grew up cooking and baking breads with her dad in St. Paul, Minnesota.
+Before receiving her culinary degree from Le Cordon Bleu, Chef Malone traveled and studied extensively in Hong Kong, Singapore, Vietnam, and Europe, immersing herself in each region's cuisine.

 alan Hlebaen – chef de cuisine

 Alan’s cooking career began 9 years ago at the age of 16 where he worked for Chef Steven Brown in Minneapolis at restaurant Levain.
-Alan went on to become the Chef de Partie under Executive Chef Erik Anderson at restaurant Sea Change.
-Alan left Sea Change to work at the 3 Michelin starred The French Laundry under ChefTimothyHollingsworth and then Chef David Breeden.
-After nearly 3 years at The French Laundry, Alan returned to work with Chef Erik Anderson at the highly acclaimed Catbird Seat in Nashville.
-Alan’s most recent work includes Vintage Cave in Hawaii where he cooked for president Obama and Intro in Chicago.
+Alan went on to become the chef de partie underChef Erik Anderson atSea Change before leaving to work at the three Michelin-starred The French Laundry under Chef Timothy Hollingsworth, and then Chef David Breeden.
+After nearly 3 years at The French Laundry, Alan returned to work with Erik Anderson at the highly acclaimed Catbird Seat in Nashville.
+Alan’s most recent work includes Vintage Cave in Hawaii where he cooked for president Obama, and Intro in Chicago.

 Alan has spent many years training under several of the most well regarded chefs in the country and has made contributions to many of the best restaurants in the world.
 While at The French Laundry, working directly with products grown nearby he developed a deep respect for ingredients and the proper technique to best showcase then–a lesson that continues to influence him as a chef today.